"But you can't have resolution without understanding". 28th February 2022

 "understanding a problem doesn't necessarily provide a cure.."

-Me - "No, people need to know the outcome they desire - I don't believe I need to understand something when there is nothing I can do about the mechanism.
+He says what so many people always say, 'you can't have resolution without understanding' and I argue back of course - "No, people need to know the outcome they desire - I don't believe I need to understand something when there is nothing I can do about the mechanism.
 It often hides a desire, such as 'if only that person understood - then they wouldn't do X'" knowing how to get to X, or what else could be X is it!"

 I could have said that therapy works when a client does the problem differently and thus the whole problem dynamic changes.
 This sort of thinking drives him up the wall so I skim around and through the subject, keeping contact with the words alone, and I don't explain the real concept underneath.
 It is more important I synthesize something we can agree on.